 Q: Can I take the Analytical Writing Placement Exam (AWPE) to satisfy the Entry Level Writing Requirement?

 A: No, UCSB students and students at several other UC campuses cannot use an AWPE score to satisfy ELWR.
 Please do not sign up for the AWPE.

 Q: I am an incoming international freshman.
 Should I take the CWP?

 A: Incoming international freshmen should take the online EMS Program English Language Placement 2020, which will be administered in August.
 For more information, see the EMS Program website.
 You can also check the Office of International Students and Scholars (OISS) website for information.

-Q: Will I be able to register for a Fall 2020 Writing Program course if I haven’t received a placement before classes start?
+Q: Will I be able to register for a Writing Program course if I haven’t received a placement before classes start?

-A: Summer invitations for the CWP have already been distributed, so you won't receive a placement before the start of Fall 2020.
+A: Summer 2020 and Fall 2020 invitations for the CWP have already been distributed; Winter 2021 invitations will be sent out in December 2020.
 Please note that if you're an incoming student, you won't be behind if you don't take your first writing class in the Fall.
 Students have until the end of their first year to complete Writing 1, and the end of their second year to complete Writing 2.